The code is hosted on GitHub.

 The GPS data must be in the form of a GPX file.
 This is an XML based GPS data file format that is supported by many tools.
-It is nice because it can be used without modification (though size can be a concern if you have a lot of track points).
+It can be used without modification (though size can be a concern if you have a lot of track points).
 Some information about the tools can be found here.

 Since the whole point of this project was originally to show GeoTagged photos, I extended the GPX file format slightly.
 If a waypoint tag <wpt> contains an <html> within an <extensions> tag then the contents of that tag are inserted in the popup indicator for that map point.
 In the example below I created a few extra <wpt> tags with just a single image and link embeded in the html.
 It could, however, contain any html code you wanted.